What Parents Need to Know About Daycare Legal Cases

 Parents are the legal guardians of their children until their child becomes a legal adult, which is 18 in the United States.
 This means that any claims made while the child is under 18 must be brought by the parent on behalf of their child.
 After a daycare injury, parents need to know their rights as well as what is involved in a potential daycare injury claim in Texas.
 Parents often wonder whose claim is being made in a lawsuit against a daycare.
 Typically, in a daycare care negligence lawsuit, there are two claims that can be made, a parents’ claim and a child's claim.

-The first claim is for the parents, that covers medical expenses up until the time the lawsuit gets resolved, as well as any of the medical bills that will be incurred in between the time of lawsuits done and the time that child reaches eighteen.
+The first - a parent's claim - covers medical expenses up until the time the lawsuit gets resolved, as well as any of the medical bills that will be incurred between the time the lawsuit is done and the time that child reaches eighteen.
 This can go beyond that, though, if the child's injury leads to a more permanent disability.
-The medical bills fall under the parents claim because as a parent it's your financial responsibility.
+The medical bills fall under the parent's claim because as a parent it's your financial responsibility.
 Parents also have a potential lost wage and loss of earning capacity claim depending on the impact of what happened to their child that may require help from family members to care for them.

 You may not need a lawyer at this time, and that's okay.
 Our goal is to point you in the right direction to use as a reference.
-However, if your child was seriously injured or unfortunately killed while at a daycare facility, you may have other questions or concerns.
-Just give us a call at 214-888-2216 if you’re ready to speak with us.
-You may just need someone to talk to, or someone to listen and if that’s you give us a call.
+However, if your child was seriously injured or killed while at a daycare facility, you may have other questions or concerns, be sure to give us a call at 214-699-4409 if you’re ready to speak with us.
+You may just need someone to talk to or someone to listen.
 You can also fill out the Contact Us page on our website.
 We want to help you keep moving forward.